-Applicants should be sure that it is clear what BMPs are to be completed, where they will be executed, and what education component will correspond to the work.
+Applicants should include thorough information on the proposed BMPs including their descriptions, locations, education components, and maintenance plans.
 The most successful projects will be able to demonstrate that the current funding request is part of a larger water quality improvement effort.
 Applicants should include information on any additional work in the watershed relating to the watershed plan.